Soren025/AwsAspCore/README.md

   - Button to delete all the images

-Here is a link to the build: https://awsaspcore.codari.co/
+Here is a link to the build: https://awsaspcore.codari.co/ Not included in the project is my domain and domain certificate, but you can eaisly link a custom domain

 You will probably want this: https://aws.amazon.com/visualstudio/